Turnout

 What is substantial gainful activity?

-In 2025, the SGA limits were $1,620 for non-blind individuals and $2,700 for blind individuals.
+In 2025, the thresholds were $1,620 for non-blind individuals and $2,700 for blind individuals.
 This increase reflects adjustments based on the national average wage index, allowing beneficiaries to earn more without risking their eligibility.
 For instance, if you earn $15 an hour, you can work up to 113 hours a month without exceeding the SGA limit.

 The central node represents SGA, with branches showing limits for different years and categories, implications of exceeding these limits, and available support.
 Follow the branches to see how each aspect connects to the overall understanding of SGA.